 Pittsburgh also provided me the opportunity to train with international experts in the field of concussion.
 I have trained with the neuropsychologists who created the Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) now used by the NFL, NHL and many universities and high schools around the country.
 I was trained as a certified ImPACT provider and have had extensive training in the treatment of those with post concussive syndrome and psychiatric illness following concussion or mild traumatic brain injury.

 During my training, I have developed a special interest in the treatment of adult, child and adolescent mood disorders, depression, bipolar disorder, attention deficit hyperactivity disorder (ADHD), post concussive syndrome and anxiety disorders.
 I also enjoy my work with professional, collegiate and high school athletes in the treatment of psychiatric illness as well as performance enhancement for those who desire to improve their mental game.

 Education is another strong interest of mine.
-I have presented to psychiatrists, psychologists, trainees, physical therapists, athletic trainers, undergraduates, doctoral psychologists students, medical students, parents, teachers and others on topics including post concussion mental health, sports and psychiatry, child and adolescent psychiatry, cognitive behavioral therapy (CBT), psycho-pharmacology and private practice.
+I have presented to psychiatrists, psychologists, trainees, physical therapists, athletic trainers, undergraduates, doctoral psychologists students, medical students, parents, teachers and others on topics including post concussion mental health, sports and psychiatry, child and adolescent psychiatry, cognitive behavioral therapy (CBT), psycho-pharmacology, youth violence and private practice.

 I live in southern New Jersey outside of Philadelphia.
 I moved to the Marlton area in order to be closer to my extended family in Monmouth County, New Jersey and Long Island, New York.
 I look forward to bringing the knowledge and expertise I have learned from the experts in Pittsburgh east to the greater Philadelphia area.